flutter/website/README.md

 For simple changes (such as to CSS and text), you probably don't need to build this site.
 Often you can make changes using the GitHub UI.

 If you want/need to build, read on.
+It's an Amazing Library

 ## Before you build this site